MPh-py/MPh/docs/tutorial.md

 Maybe we don't actually need to keep the solution and mesh data around.
 The model was quick enough to solve, and we do like free disk space.
 We would just like to be able to look up modeling details somewhere down the line.
-Comsol also keeps track of the modeling history — a log of which features were created or modified, and in which order.
-That is, typically irrelevant details, which we can prune of by resetting that record.
+Comsol also keeps track of the modeling history: a log of which features were created, deleted, modified, and in which order.
+Typically, such details are irrelevant.
+We can prune them by resetting that record.
 ```python
 >>> model.clear()